drawpile/drawpile.github.io/help/common/update2x2x2.markdown

 ## Brush Improvements

 Brushes will now remember changes to them by default, rather than resetting to their original state when you select a different one.
 Resetting the brush is now done explicitly instead.
 Your selected brush is now also shown in the tool dock.
-If you don't like this behavior, you can turn off attaching brushes to slots again in the too preferences.
+If you don't like this behavior, you can turn off attaching brushes to slots again in the tool preferences.

 In the tool preferences as well, you can now change how many brush slots you want to have, going up to 9 plus the eraser slot.
 You can also effectively remove the brush slots entirely by setting them to 1, which will instead just display buttons for the brush and the earser.